iankiku/DevOps-pipeline/README.md

-# Jenkins
+# Jenkins CI-CD Pipeline

-Files for Jenkins
+* Continues Integration - Continues Delivery Pipeline with Jenkins

+* This pipeline deploys a Python Flask app to AWS